auth0/auth0-guardian.js/README.md

 Returns an array of strings that represent the authentication methods that can be used for this enrollment in the current transaction (the available methods might change from transaction to transaction).
-They depends on the methods supported by the enrollment and the methods currently active.
+They depends on the methods supported by the enrollment and the methods currently allowed by the tenant.

 ```js
 enrollments[i].getAvailableMethods();